Elevation – 7,753’

 The Boulder Peaks Ridge is on the south side of the Boulder Creek Drainage with Trapper Peak just to the north.
 The Boulder Peak Ridge high-points are little known and seldom visited in spite of the fact that an old lookout tower awaits visitors on the Boulder Point summit.

-Two of the reasons these peaks are visited so seldom is their remoteness coupled with the fact that the trail to Boulder Point is a real lung-buster and the lack of any defined trail from Boulder Point to the Boulder Peak summits.
+These peaks are visited so seldom because of their remoteness coupled with the fact that the trail to Boulder Point is a real lung-buster and the lack of any defined trail from Boulder Point to the Boulder Peak summits.

 From Darby, MT, go south on Hwy 93 just under 4.5 miles and turn right (southwest) onto Montana Highway 473 (West Fork Road).
 Drive a short distance past mile marker 13 and turn right (northwest) onto Barn Draw Road (373) - the second road on your right.